Surfrrosa/forklore.ai/README.md

 # Forklore.ai

-**A completed technical exploration of Reddit-based restaurant discovery using scalable data pipelines and statistical ranking algorithms.**
+**Reddit-powered restaurant discovery with statistical ranking and sub-100ms query performance.**

-## Project Status
+## Overview

-**v1.0 Complete** - This project successfully demonstrated the technical feasibility of building a high-performance restaurant recommendation system powered by Reddit community insights.
-The system processed 24,000+ mentions across 3 major cities and achieved sub-100ms query latencies.
+A production-grade restaurant recommendation system that aggregates Reddit community insights across major cities.
+The platform processes 24,000+ mentions, applies Wilson Score-based statistical ranking, and delivers results in under 100ms using PostgreSQL materialized views and covering indexes.

-**Not actively maintained** - This was built as a learning project to explore scalable data pipelines, materialized views, and statistical ranking.
-The codebase is fully functional and can be run locally for exploration.
+**Technical Achievement:** Built a high-performance data pipeline demonstrating scalable ingestion, fuzzy matching, and real-time ranking algorithms—complete with comprehensive documentation and reproducible benchmarks.

 ## What Was Built